edumohan/portfolio/app/content/project/contents/qlCaseStudy/content.md

             <div class="step-description">
                 <div class="desc-row">
                     <p>We did some AB testing with a few pilot customers who were part of our initial research.
 Various scenarios and tasks were given to the user to check if they were able to navigate through and accomplish their objectives.</p>
                     <p>While most of the scenarios were addressed, there were some items that still needed some revisiting as we had parked them due to engineering constraints.
-These items were prioritised based on customer feedback numbers and picked up one by one in subsequent releases.</p>
+These items were prioritized based on customer feedback numbers and picked up one by one in subsequent releases.</p>
                 </div>
                 <div class="italic-text space-top-40">Question listing - Before</div>
                 <div class="img-col-1  screeshot-wrapper space-top-20">